Gynecomastia: Treatment

-If the gynecomastia doesn't resolve on its own in two years, then medical treatment is necessary.
+If gynecomastia does not resolve on its own within two years, then medical treatment is necessary.
 The options are medication or surgical intervention.

 Medication

-Gynecomastia can respond well to medical treatment although it is usually effective only when done within the first two years after the start of male breast enlargement.
+Gynecomastia can respond well to medical treatment, although it is usually effective only when done within the first two years after the start of male breast enlargement.
 Selective estrogen receptor modulators (SERMs) such as tamoxifen, raloxifene, and clomifene may be beneficial in the treatment of gynecomastia but are not approved by the Food and Drug Administration for use in gynecomastia.
 Clomifene seems to be less effective than tamoxifen or raloxifene.
-Tamoxifen may be used to treat gynecomastia in adults and of the medical treatments used, tamoxifen is the most effective.
+Tamoxifen may be used to treat gynecomastia in adults, and of the medical treatments used, tamoxifen is the most effective.
 Recent studies have shown that treatment with tamoxifen may represent a safe and effective mode of treatment in cases of cosmetically disturbing or painful gynecomastia.
 Aromatase inhibitors (AIs) such as anastrozole have been used off-label for cases of gynecomastia occurring during puberty but are less effective than SERMs.

 A few cases of gynecomastia caused by the rare disorders aromatase excess syndrome and Peutz–Jeghers syndrome have responded to treatment with AIs such as anastrozole.
 Androgens/anabolic steroids may be effective for gynecomastia.
 Testosterone itself may not be suitable to treat gynecomastia as it can be aromatized into estradiol, but nonaromatizable androgens like topical androstanolone (dihydrotestosterone) can be useful.